SixSq/old.sixsq.github.com/solutions/nuvlaretail/nuvlaretail-tech-spec.md

 ![NuvlaRetail](/img/content/nuvlaretail/nuvlaretail-real-time.png "NuvlaRetail")

-When a registered customer enters the store, relevant data is pulled from the company's CRM.
-Sales staff can then approach the customer armed with name and purchase history, enabling a much more meaningful interaction with the client.
+When a registered customer enters the store, relevant data is pulled from the company's CRM (Customer relationship management) and/or any recommendation engine.
+Sales staff can then approach the customer armed with valuable insights, including for example name, purchase history, recommended products, enabling a much more meaningful interaction with the client.